The old-school approach

 Our test environment includes two parts, one for when the app is running and one for after the app has ended:

-1. run: app is ready, and the function within ready() in app code has been invoked.
-The run function has two parameters. appPath is the path to the application for App Runner to load settings.
-The other parameter is a function that runs our test code.
+is the path to the application for App Runner to load settings.
+The other parameter is a function that runs our test code.end

 Mock objects